Thoughtful Artificial Intelligence (AI) Use

-AI Considerations Before You Use AI
+AI Considerations Before Use

 AI with Purpose: A Human-Centered Guide for Education, Work, and Life (Self Enroll)